St. Mark's School of Texas: Academic tournaments

 The debate team has won four national policy debate titles.
 In addition, the team won the "world championship" at the 2015 International Public Policy Forum.

-The 4-student Upper School Quiz Bowl team won the Small School National Academic Quiz Tournaments's National Championship in 2024 and 2025.
+The 4-student Upper School Quiz Bowl team won the Small School National Academic Quiz Tournaments's (NAQT) National Championship in 2024 and 2025.
 In both years, the school’s B and C teams finished in the top 20 nationally.
 Teams from St Mark’s had earlier won that competition in 2017, 2021, and 2022.
 In 2023, competing against public and private high schools of any size, the 5-student St. Mark's team finished 5th at the PACE National Scholastic Championship in Chicago and 8th at the High School National Championship Tournament in Atlanta.

+In 2026, the Middle School Quiz Bowl team won the Middle School NAQT National Championship in Chicago; different SM middle school teams won that national championship in 5 of the 8 years prior to 2026.

 For the 4th consecutive year, the 2023-24 SM 4th grade class finished 1st nationally in the most competitive division of the WordMasters Challenge, a series of 3 tests taken annually by 125,000 4th graders around the country.
 The tests focus on vocabulary, analogies, word usage, and critical thinking.
 In both 2023 and 2024, an SM 4th grader finished first nationally and a total of 7 other students finished within the top 15 in those 2 years.
 SM 4th grade classes had also finished 1st nationally in the 4 years between 2015 and 2018.

 In 2025, an SM 8th grader won the MathCounts Middle School National Championship in Washington, D.C.
 A total of 65,000 students participate in this competition each year.

 In 2003 and 2019, respectively, an St. Mark's middle schooler won the Scripps National Spelling Bee.
 In the more recent competition, a 7th grader tied for first when the tournament organizers ran out of words for the students to spell.

+In 2025, a team of four SM students placed second in the most competitive Economics Bowl division at the Northwestern Economics Tournament.
+They also advanced to the international semifinals of the Harvard Pre-Collegiate Economics Challenge, achieving one of the highest average scores in the history of the competition on the written exam portion.
+That same year, the team finished fourth overall out of 428 teams with 2,508 competitors from 47 countries at the World Economics Cup, finishing second in the United States.
+Lastly, the team was one of only five globally to receive the Emerging Young Talent Award at the Economics World Cup.